Code of Community Standards

 Office: Rich Hall, Public Safety

-This section describes the procedures employed for resolution of alleged conduct violations.
-Any questions regarding prohibited conduct or the student conduct system should be referred to the Vice President for Student Life and Dean of Students or the Associate Dean of Students, or designee.
+This section describes the procedures employed for resolution of alleged standards violations.
+Any questions regarding prohibited conduct or the community standards process should be referred to the Vice President for Student Life and Dean of Students, Dr. Daniel Miller (firstname.lastname@example.org), or designee.

-If the student withdraws from the College, after an incident where policy may be violated, the charges will be dropped and proceedings terminated.
+If the student withdraws from the College, after an incident where policy may be violated, the charges will be dropped, the proceedings terminated, and a hold shall be placed on the student's account.
 If the Respondent later reapplies for readmission, the Vice President for Student Life and Dean of Students, or designee will decide whether he or she shall be subject to further discipline as a requirement of readmission.

-The time periods provided in the Code of Student Conduct may only be extended by the Vice President for Student Life and Dean of Students or Associate Dean of Students, or designee and, then, only if one of those administrators determines that there are reasonable extenuating circumstances.
+The time periods provided in the Code of Community Standards may only be extended by the Vice President for Student Life and Dean of Students or designee and, then, only if one of those administrators determines that there are reasonable extenuating circumstances.
 The decision as to whether or not to extend any time period is final.

-Members of the College community are expected to comply with any request or directive issued by a Student Conduct Official in connection with a student conduct proceeding, unless compliance would result in significant personal hardship or substantial interference with normal College functions.
-Such circumstances should be presented to the Student Conduct Official within two (2) days of delivery of the request to appear.
+Members of the College community are expected to comply with any request or directive issued by a Community Standards Administrator in connection with a disciplinary proceeding, unless compliance would result in significant personal hardship or substantial interference with normal College functions.
+Such circumstances should be presented to the Community Standards Administrator within two (2) days of delivery of the request to appear.

 Student members of the College community are compelled to appear at a hearing, and to participate and assist in and cooperate with an investigation of alleged misconduct, if requested by College personnel to do so.
-Failure to do so is a violation of the Code of Student Conduct.
+Failure to do so is a violation of the Code of Community Standards.

-If the Respondent Student does not appear for a hearing, does not provide satisfactory explanation for his/her absence, or leaves the hearing before its conclusion, the hearing may proceed and the Student Conduct Official(s) or Student Conduct Board may render a decision based on the available information.
+If the Respondent does not appear for a hearing, does not provide satisfactory explanation for his/her absence, or leaves the hearing before its conclusion, the hearing may proceed and the Community Standards Administrator(s) or Community Standards Board may render a decision based on the available information.

 A student group or organization and its officers and membership may be held collectively and individually responsible when violations of this code by the organization or its member(s):